ELEC5622-Health-Group-7/healthApp/README.md

 #
 Usage:
 OS: windows, 64bit
-## 1. Copy all the files and folders into the windows PC , and install the mysql in the windows PC.
+1. Copy all the files and folders into the windows PC , and install the mysql in the windows PC.
-## 2. Database Migration:
+2. Database Migration:
 run in terminal:
-"python manage.py makemigrations"
+2.1 "python manage.py makemigrations" and
-"python manage.py migrate"
+2.2 "python manage.py migrate"

-## 3. run in terminal:
+3. run in terminal:
 "python manage.py runserver"
-## 4. Register on the website , then log in the system
+4. Register on the website , then log in the system
-## 5. Connect the device
+5. Connect the device
-## 6. Run local app run.exe, and choose the functions in the local app, then collecting the relevant data
+6. Run local app run.exe, and choose the functions in the local app, then collecting the relevant data
-## 7. Select functions in the website
+7. Select functions in the website
-## 8. Measure readings
+8. Measure readings
-## 9. Check Online ,and acquiring the evaluation
+9. Check Online ,and acquiring the evaluation